Eight-hour day movement: United States

 Banner from the 1835 Philadelphia general strike promoting the ten-hour workday.
 In the lower right-hand corner is written the slogan 6 to 6.
 Also the worker points to the clock which shows six, indicating it is time to stop working.

 In the United States, Philadelphia carpenters went on strike in 1791 for the ten-hour day.
 By the 1830s, this had become a general demand.
 In 1835, workers in Philadelphia organised the 1835 Philadelphia general strike, the first general strike in North America, led by Irish coal heavers.
 Their banners read, From 6 to 6, ten hours work and two hours for meals.
-Labour movement publications called for an eight-hour day as early as 1836.
 Boston ship carpenters, although not unionised, achieved an eight-hour day in 1842.

+By the early 1860s, eight-hour days had been become a prominent demand of labor movements.

 In 1864, the eight-hour day quickly became a central demand of the Chicago labour movement.
 The Illinois General Assembly passed a law in early 1867 granting an eight-hour day, but it had so many loopholes that it was largely ineffective.
 A citywide strike that began on 1 May 1867 shut down the city's economy for a week before collapsing.

 In August 1866, the National Labor Union at Baltimore passed a resolution that said, "The first and great necessity of the present to free labor of this country from capitalist slavery, is the passing of a law by which eight hours shall be the normal working day in all States of the American Union.
 We are resolved to put forth all our strength until this glorious result is achieved."

 On 25 June 1868, Congress passed an eight-hour law for federal employees which was also of limited effectiveness.
 It established an eight-hour workday for labourers and mechanics employed by the Federal Government.
 President Andrew Johnson had vetoed the act but it was passed over his veto.
 Johnson told a Workingmen's Party delegation that he could not directly commit himself to an eight-hour day, but nevertheless he told the same delegation that he greatly favoured the "shortest number of hours consistent with the interests of all."
 According to Richard F. Selcer, however, the intentions behind the law were "immediately frustrated" as wages were cut by 20%.

 On 19 May 1869, President Ulysses S. Grant issued a Proclamation directing that the wages of federal government "laborers, workmen, and mechanics" paid by the day could not be cut when their workday was reduced to 8 hours under the 1868 law.

 During the 1870s, eight hours became a central demand, especially among labour organisers, with a network of Eight-Hour Leagues which held rallies and parades.
 A hundred thousand New York City workers struck for the eight-hour day in 1872, mostly for building trades workers.
 In Chicago, Albert Parsons became recording secretary of the Chicago Eight-Hour League in 1878, and was appointed a member of a national eight-hour committee in 1880.